 against the odds – Jesse Jackson

 Ultimately, obstacles are life’s lessons thrown at us.
-Lessons teach us about ourselves.
+Experiences teach us about ourselves.
 They can strengthen our resolve, boost us up for the life long journey ahead and help us to achieve success in anything we set our sights on having.

 Solutions, answers, and opportunities for growth are left unexplored.
-Truly, the best option is to acknowledge the circumstances and accept them as they are and allow that state-of-mind to assist in opening the doors and windows toward change.
+Honestly, the best option is to acknowledge the circumstances and accept them as they are and allow that state-of-mind to assist in opening the doors and windows toward change.